jrosen48/utk-homepage/content/post/2019-12-10-using-r-r-studio-from-a-pixel-slate-chromebook.md

 rstudio
 ```

-Amazingly (to me), the R Studio application should open on your Chromebook - and be pretty snappy (so far, the functionality seems comparable to that on my Chromebook, including the ability to use git/GitHub)!
+Amazingly (to me), the R Studio application should open on your Chromebook - and be pretty snappy (so far, the functionality seems comparable to that on my Chromebook, including the ability to use git/GitHub - though that has more to do with Linux, I think, than R Studio)!

 You'll have to keep your Linux terminal/the command line interface open while running RStudio.